Continuous vs Discontinuous Measurement ABA

 • The behavior has a clear start and stop.

-• You want detailed metrics like frequency, duration, latency, or inter-response time (IRT).
+• You need detailed data (frequency, duration, latency, or inter-response time).

-• Frequency Count: Best for brief, countable behaviors like hitting or yelling.
+• Frequency Count: Best for brief, countable behaviors (e.g., yelling, tapping).

 Quick Decision Guide

-1. Can you easily see when the behavior starts and stops? → Continuous Measurement
+• Can you clearly see when the behavior starts and stops?

-2. Are you tracking many behaviors or working in a fast-paced setting? → Discontinuous Measurement
+• Are you tracking many behaviors or working in a fast-paced setting?

-3. Is your goal to reduce or increase a behavior?
+• Is your goal to reduce a frequent behavior?

 Common Errors & How to Fix Them